LinkedIn Tutorial: 4 LinkedIn Tools to Help Generate Sales

 LinkedIn is a hugely valuable resource if you want to sell more of your products and services to other businesses.
 It’s great for identifying potential prospects, staying in touch with customers or just learning from your peers.

 In this LinkedIn tutorial we covered 4 useful tools.
-This is a follow on from our previous post about LinkedIn tools.
+This is a follow on from our previous post about using LinkedIn tools.

 So which tools are useful?
 Are there other tools that you use?